Mike McCarthy (rugby union): RC Narbonne

-International
+International career

 In his early career McCarthy was part of the English under-age set-up, but later switched his allegiance to Ireland.
 In January 2011, McCarthy received his first call up for Ireland as part of the squad for the 2011 Six Nations Championship.
 He was the only uncapped player named in the squad, but did not earn any caps in the tournament.
 In August that year, however, McCarthy made his Ireland debut in a Rugby World Cup warm-up game against Scotland at Murrayfield.

-McCarthy was again part of the Ireland squad for the 2012 Six Nations tournament.
+McCarthy was again part of the Ireland squad for the 2012 Six Nations.
 He was a late replacement for Donncha O'Callaghan in the 32–14 win over Scotland on 10 March.
 McCarthy again replaced O'Callaghan from the bench in the 30–9 defeat to England, seven days later.

-McCarthy was called up for the 2012 November international matches.
+McCarthy was called up for the 2012 November internationals.
 McCarthy played in each game, starting both full tests that Ireland played.
 He partnered Donnacha Ryan in the second row in the match against South Africa on 10 November, as well as the game with Argentina on 24 November.
 Two months later he was called up to the 2013 Six Nations squad.
-This championship saw McCarthy start 4 of Ireland's 5 games, missing the Scotland game through injury.
+This championship saw McCarthy start four of Ireland's five games, missing the Scotland game through injury.